Search:

 Kube2iam

 kube2iam was the first project that was created for accessing AWS resources on Kubernetes clusters with the IAM role.
 First, let’s explain how it works. kube2iam runs as a daemonset on your cluster.
 It runs on each worker with hostNetwork: true (in the host network).
-Kube2iam daemon and iptables rules need to run before all other pods would require access to AWS resources.
+Kube2iam daemon and iptables rules need to run before all other pods will require access to AWS resources.
 Iptables prevent pods from directly accessing the EC2 metadata API and unwanted requests for access to AWS resources.
 So the traffic to the IAM service of AWS must be proxied for pods.

 We assume an existing role and create a new role for pods annotations.
 In this way, our pods access AWS resources by assuming the role.